ennulife/ennulifeassessments/README.md

 ## Getting Started

-### Installation

-1. Upload the `ennulifeassessments` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+See `INSTALLATION.md` for detailed installation instructions.

 ### Configuration

 All assessment questions and scoring rules are now managed in the `includes/config/` directory.
-For detailed instructions on how to modify or add assessments, please refer to the new `documentation/REFACTORING_AND_MAINTENANCE_GUIDE.md` file.
+For detailed instructions on how to modify or add assessments, please refer to the `documentation/REFACTORING_AND_MAINTENANCE_GUIDE.md` file.

+## Security

+The ENNU Life Assessment Plugin has been developed with security as a top priority.
+It includes the following features to protect against common vulnerabilities:

+*   **Nonce-Protected AJAX:** All AJAX requests are protected with WordPress nonces to prevent Cross-Site Request Forgery (CSRF) attacks.
+*   **Data Validation and Sanitization:** All user input is strictly validated and sanitized to prevent XSS and other injection attacks.
+*   **Prepared SQL Queries:** All database queries are prepared using the `$wpdb->prepare` method to prevent SQL injection vulnerabilities.
+*   **Capability Checks:** All administrative actions are protected with capability checks to prevent unauthorized access.

 ## Shortcodes

-The following shortcodes are available to display the assessments on the frontend:
+The following shortcodes are available to display the assessments on the frontend.
+See `SHORTCODE_DOCUMENTATION.md` for detailed usage instructions.

 -   `[ennu-welcome-assessment]`
 -   `[ennu-hair-assessment]`